 Features of Energy-Efficient Casement Windows

-- Energy Star Certification Search for windows that have been awarded the Energy Star label.
-The Energy Star label indicates that the windows meet stringent energy efficiency standards established by the U.S. Environmental Protection Agency (EPA).
-Windows that are Energy Star certified can help you save approximately 12% on your monthly energy bill compared with windows that are not certified.
+Energy Star Certification: Look for windows with the Energy Star label.
+This indicates that the windows meet strict energy efficiency standards set by the U.S. Environmental Protection Agency (EPA).
+Energy Star-certified windows can save homeowners around 12% on energy bills compared to non-certified windows.

 Tips for Choosing Energy-Efficient Casement Windows